 Irish immigration is often presented as a tragic epic in which victims of famine were forced to flee their homeland.
 The

 truth is otherwise.
-It is a tale of how hope and hard work gave Atlantic Canada its stalwart Irish population.
+It is a tale of how hope and hard work gave Canada its stalwart Irish population.

 Most of the Irish left of their own free will and financed their sea crossings themselves or were helped by family and